-Basically, the following rule applies: a decrease in the outdoor temperature causes the flow temperature to increase.
-By varying the parameters Gradient and Level, you can adapt the characteristic to your individual requirements.
-Increasing Gradient results in a higher flow temperature, decreasing Gradient in a lower flow temperature.
-The parameter Level performs a parallel transport of the heating characteristic in upward or downward direction.
+Basically, the following rule applies: a decrease in the outdoor temperature causes the flow temperature to increase in order to keep the the room temperature at a constant temperature.

+By varying the parameters Gradient and Level, you can adapt the characteristic to your individual requirements:

+The gradient needs to be increased if the room temperature drops when it is cold outside.

+The gradient needs to be decreased if the room temperature rises when it is cold outside.

+The level needs to be increased and the gradient decreased if the room temperature drops when it is mild outside.

+The level needs to be decreased and the gradient increased if the room temperature rises when it is mild outside.

 Outside the times-of-use, reduced set points are used for control:

 The reduced flow set point is calculated as the difference between the adjusted values for Day set point (rated room temperature) and Night set point (reduced room temperature).

 The parameters Max. flow temperature and Min. flow temperature mark the upper and lower limits of the flow temperature.
 A separate gradient characteristic can be selected for the limitation of the return flow temperature.